United Nations Conference on the Human Environment: Introduction

 Sweden first suggested to the United Nations Economic and Social Council ECOSOC in 1968 the idea of having a UN conference to focus on human interactions with the environment.
 ECOSOC passed resolution 1346 supporting the idea.
 General Assembly Resolution 2398 in 1969 decided to convene a conference in 1972 and mandated a set of reports from the UN secretary-general suggesting that the conference focus on "stimulating and providing guidelines for action by national government and international organizations" facing environmental issues.
 Preparations for the conference were extensive, lasting four years, including 114 governments, and costing over $30,000,000.
+A regional conference in Europe took place in 1971 in Prague under the auspices of the UNECE.

 Issues at the Conference

 The Soviet Union and other Warsaw Pact nations boycotted the conference due to the lack of inclusion of East Germany, which was not allowed to participate.
 Neither East or West Germany were members of the UN at that time, as they had not yet accepted each other as states (which they agreed upon later by signing the Basic Treaty in December 1972).

 The conference was not welcomed by countries like Britain, the US, Italy, Belgium, the Netherlands and France, which formed the so-called Brussels Group and attempted to stifle the impact of the conference.

 At the conference itself, divisions between developed and developing countries began to emerge.
-The Chinese delegation proved hostile to the United States at the conference, issuing a 17-point memorandum condemning United States policies in Indochina, as well as around the world.
+The Chinese delegation issued a 17-point memorandum condemning United States policies in Indochina, as well as around the world.
 This stance emboldened other developing countries, which made up 70 of the 122 countries attending.
 Multiple countries including Pakistan, Peru, and Chile issued statements that were anti-colonial in nature, further worrying the United States delegation.
-So harsh was the criticism that Rogers Morton, at that time secretary of the interior, remarked "I wish the Russians were here", to divert the attention of the Chinese criticisms.
+So harsh was the criticism that Rogers Morton, at that time Secretary of the Interior, remarked "I wish the Russians were here", to divert the attention of the Chinese criticisms.
 China being a new member of the United Nations did not take part in the preparational talks.
 To include their views they reopened at the conference the declaration, which was negotiated at the preparational talks, introducing text to counter language of the declaration regarding population as a threat to the environment and cause of its degradation.

 In 1972, environmental governance was not seen as an international priority, particularly for the Global South.
-Developing nations supported its creation of the UNEP, not because they supported environmental governance, but because of its headquarters' location in Nairobi, Kenya, as the UNEP would be the first UN agency to be based in a developing country.
+Developing nations supported the creation of the UNEP, not because they supported environmental governance, but because of its headquarters' location in Nairobi, Kenya, as the UNEP would be the first UN agency to be based in a developing country.